Text by CLOT Magazine

-The Otolith Group was founded in 2002 and consists of Anjalika Sagar and Kodwo Eshun who live and work in London.
-Their work is research based and spans the moving image, audio, performance, installation, and curation and explore the temporal anomalies, anthropic inversions, and synthetic alienation of the posthuman, the inhuman, the non-human, and the complexity of the environmental conditions of life we all face.
+The Otolith Group was founded in 2002 and consists of Anjalika Sagar and Kodwo Eshun, who live and work in London.
+Their work is research-based and spans the moving image, audio, performance, installation, and curation and explores the temporal anomalies, anthropic inversions, and synthetic alienation of the posthuman, the inhuman, the non-human, and the complexity of the environmental conditions of life we all face.

 Xenogenesis consists of Anathema (2011), People to be Resembling (2012), In the Year of the Quiet Sun (2012), Medium Earth (2013), Who Does The Earth Think It Is (2013), Sovereign Sisters (2014), Statecraft: An Incomplete Timeline of African Independence (2014–ongoing), From Left to Night (2015), The Third Part Of The Third Measure (2017) and, O Horizon (2018).